ibauk/sm3/help/penalties.md

 ## Penalties

 ### Percentage penalty
-This is controlled by the *useMagicPenalty* and *valMagicPenalty* settings held in the Rally Parameters.
+This is controlled by the *usePercentPenalty* and *valPercentPenalty* settings held in the Rally Parameters.
 It provides for reducing the value of a good bonus claim by a fixed percentage, typically for minorly inaccurate claims.
 (Not available in virtual rallies)

 ### Arbitrary penalties
 Penalties can be given for anything the Rallymaster deems appropriate - wrong colour socks for example.
 Such penalties are implemented simply using special bonuses with negative values.